Being optimistic is the latest personality trait an MRI scanner can reveal, according to a new study.

 Optimism is typically defined as a tendency to have positive expectations about the future.
 And even though researchers have been studying this cheery trait for decades, its neurobiological basis has largely remained a mystery.

 And this is a major gap, because optimism plays an important role in people’s physical and psychological health.
-For example, previous research has shown that optimistic people have longer life spans and handle stress better.
+For example, previous research has shown that being optimistic isn’t just a state of mind.
+Optimistic people have longer life spans and handle stress better.

 They also perform better at work, have broader social networks, and experience greater overall life satisfaction.

 Likewise, less optimistic people experience more loneliness, higher risks of psychiatric disorders, and slower recovery rates after surgery.

 The trait of being optimistic resides in the brain

 And that’s why identifying the links between optimism and the brain will help create more positive health outcomes.
 With this in mind, researchers in China and Hong Kong recently conducted a study to map out these connections.

 Their study involved giving MRI scans to 231 Chinese adolescents aged between 16 and 20.
 The participants were about evenly split between men and women.
 To measure their optimism, the subjects filled in a questionnaire called the Revised Life Orientation Test (LOT-R).
 It asks subjects to indicate how strongly they agree with statements such as “In uncertain times, I usually expect the best.”

 The researchers also measured the subjects’ Big 5 personality scores, IQ, and socioeconomic status.